This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Any of the issues mentioned earlier in this article could cause a puppy to breathe faster while sleeping.

 Additionally, a puppy might have a faster breathing rate if they fall asleep soon after exercise.
-Puppies can almost instantly fall asleep when they feel tired, so the breathing rate may not have had time to return to normal.
+Puppies can almost instantly fall asleep when tired, so the breathing rate may not have had time to return to normal.

 Stress is another reason for a puppy breathing fast.
 Being adopted into a new home and separated from their mother is very stressful, which causes cortisol levels (a stress hormone) to be increased.
 This can lead to higher breathing rates when the puppy first falls asleep, although the breathing rate should return to a healthy level during sleep.